Medicinal Plant Lexicon

 Preparation of a tea

-Pour approximately 150ml of hot (not boiling) water over 0.75 to 1.5g of finely chopped senna or senna fruits and strain after 10 to 20 minutes.
+Pour approximately 150ml of hot (not boiling) water over 0.75 to 1.5g of finely chopped senna leaves or senna fruits and strain after 10 to 20 minutes.

 Notes